kimmolinna/rsconnect/readme.md

   a.value≡(r.eval 'out').value
 1
 ```
 You can find examples in a [rsconnect_test.md](./rsconnect_test.md) file.
-It includes basically all the same examples than in rconnect (rscproxy-connection.)
+It includes basically all the same examples than in a rconnect (rscproxy-connection.)

 A main element in RSconnect is robject.
 The tool reads R-structures to Robject and each Robject has `data`-field and `value`(default) and `attributes` properties.
 I use lowercases because of R.